-Beginning in 2013, a Medicare contribution tax will be imposed at the rate of 3.8% on net investment income, including interest, dividends, and capital gain, of U.S. individuals with income exceeding specified thresholds, and on undistributed net investment income of certain estates and trusts.
+A Medicare contribution tax is imposed at the rate of 3.8% on all or a portion of net investment income, including interest, dividends, and capital gain, of U.S. individuals with income exceeding specified thresholds, and on all or a portion of undistributed net investment income of certain estates and trusts.